 iTLB is not the origin.
-Unlike the result on mapped/unmapped pages, jumping into X did not generate any additional iTLB loads (590 in iTLB-loads on 1 M accesses).
-This means that iTLB hit did not even happen on the probing.
-Moreover, although iTLB actually hits on probing NX page, the timing of NX page is not as fast as X. Further, although probing on U page generates many iTLB misses, the timing of NX page and U was the same (see Table 3).
+Unlike the result on mapped/unmapped pages, jumping into an X page did not generate any additional iTLB-loads (590 in iTLB-loads on 1 M accesses).
+This means that iTLB hit did not even happen on probing.
+Moreover, although iTLB actually hits on probing NX pages (only 12 misses on 1 M accesses), the timing of NX pages is not as fast as X. Further, although probing on U pages generates many iTLB misses, the timing of NX pages and U was the same (see Table 3).
 This proves that iTLB is not the origin of the timing channel.

-Decoded icache for faster timing on X. Table 6 also implies that, unlike executing NX and U, probing on X did not need to translate the virtual address to the physical address to fetch instructions.
-From the observation, we come up with a hypothesis that decoded icache is the origin of the timing channel; decoded icache is the place in which fetched and decoded micro-ops are cached (Figure 8).
-On probing an executable memory page, once the page is cached (in iTLB) and decoded, the processor no longer needs to translate the address.
-Instead, it directly fetches instructions from the decoded icache, however, the actual execution fails due to the access violation.
-Since the probing only plays with cached data, the exception is generated relatively faster than probing other page mappings.
+Decoded icache for faster timing on X. Table 6 also implies that, unlike executing on NX and U pages, probing X pages does not need to translate the virtual address to the physical address to fetch instructions.
+From this observation, we came up with a hypothesis that decoded icache is the origin of the timing channel; decoded icache is the place in which fetched and decoded micro-ops are cached (Figure 8).
+And it is virtually-indexed, and virtually-tagged (VIVT) cache, which does not require address translation on its access according to a patent document [49] published by Intel Corporation.

+On probing an executable memory page, once the instructions in the address are decoded and cached, the processor no longer needs to translate the address.
+Instead, it directly fetches the instructions from the decoded icache, however, the actual execution fails due to the access violation.
+Since the probing does not go through iTLB nor page table walk, the exception is generated relatively faster than probing other page mappings.